revolist/revogrid-docs/guide/react/component.md

 # Cell as React component

-RevoGrid provide a way to render react elements inside of cells.
+Revogrid provide a way to render react elements inside of cells.

 ::: warning
 This functionality is slightly decreasing overall grid render performance.